-NOTE: The (diesel or gas powered) generator requires 12-volt power from the house auxiliary batteries to start, and draws (diesel or gas) fuel to operate from the chassis fuel tank.
-If the fuel level in the chassis fuel tank drops to or below 1⁄4 full, the generator will automatically shut "off" and cannot be re-started until the fuel tank is filled to above 1⁄4 full.
+NOTE: The generator requires 12-volt power from the house auxiliary batteries to start, and draws fuel to operate from the chassis fuel tank.
+If the fuel level in the chassis fuel tank drops to or below 1⁄4 full, the generator will shut "off" and cannot be re-started until the fuel tank is filled to above 1⁄4 full.
+Use the prime function to clear air from the fuel lines.